vesuxyz/docs/docs/explore/vaults.md

 ## Curator model

 In the spirit of Vesu's open and permissionless market model, Vesu Vaults adopts the same open curator model.
 Vault strategies can be launched by anyone using Vesu's flexible and secure vault infrastructure.
-Vault curators are professional third-parties and their responsibilities includes, but are not limited to, the following:
+Vault curators are professional third-parties responsible for tasks such as:

 - Careful design and backtesting of yield strategies
 - Creation and initial setup of new yield strategies